wfan19/robotuna_ekf_simulator/README.md

 ## TODO
 **Control Features**
-- Keyboard interface that inputs Euler angles
 - PID velocity and position controller
 - LQR/MPC trajectory follower?
 (Very very reach goal?
 See [this paper](<https://www.kth.se/polopoly_fs/1.588039.1600688317!/Thesis KTH - Francesco Sabatino.pdf>) and [this paper](https://arxiv.org/pdf/2006.05768.pdf) for state space models )

-**World**
-- Add Apriltags to world
-- Create elevated platform for drone to start on

 **Code**
 - !!!!
 Organize the python scripts into a package !!!!